pornin/cycle-counter/README.md

 which are a set of system calls and ad hoc structures by which you can have the kernel read such counters for you, and report back.
-[In the case of Linux](https://web.eece.maine.edu/~vweaver/projects/perf_events/), this really entails a using a specific system call to set up some special file descriptors, and the value of any performance counter can either be read with a `read()` system call, or possibly sampled at a periodic frequency (e.g. 1000 Hz) and transmitted back to the userland process via some shared memory.
-On other operating systems, a similar but of course incompatible and possibly undcoumented API can achieve about the same result (e.g. on [macOS](https://gist.github.com/ibireme/173517c208c7dc333ba962c1f0d67d12)).
+[In the case of Linux](https://web.eece.maine.edu/~vweaver/projects/perf_events/), this really entails using a specific system call to set up some special file descriptors, and the value of any performance counter can either be read with a `read()` system call, or possibly sampled at a periodic frequency (e.g. 1000 Hz) and transmitted back to the userland process via some shared memory.
+On other operating systems, a similar but of course incompatible and possibly undocumented API can achieve about the same result (e.g. on [macOS](https://gist.github.com/ibireme/173517c208c7dc333ba962c1f0d67d12)).
-Of course, access to these monotoring system calls normally requires superuser privilege.
+Of course, access to these monitoring system calls normally requires superuser privilege.

 For tight loop optimization, which can be quite hairy in a world where